Papua New Guinea Human Rights 2017 Report April 2018

 c.
 Freedom of Religion

-The constitution provides for freedom of movement within the country, foreign travel, emigration, and repatriation, and the government generally respected these rights in practice.
-The government cooperated with the Office of the UN High Commissioner for Refugees (UNHCR) and other humanitarian organizations in providing protection and assistance to internally displaced persons, refugees, returning refugees, asylum seekers, stateless persons, and other persons of concern.
+The constitution provides for freedom of internal movement, foreign travel, emigration, and repatriation, and the government generally respected these rights.
+The government cooperated with the United Nations High Commissioner for Refugees (UNHCR), the IOM, and other humanitarian organizations in providing protection and assistance to internally displaced persons (IDPs), refugees, returning refugees, asylum seekers, stateless persons, and other persons of concern.

-The constitution provides citizens the right to change their government peacefully, and citizens exercised this right in practice through periodic but flawed elections based on universal suffrage.
+The constitution provides citizens the ability to choose their government through free and fair elections.
+Citizens exercised this right through periodic but flawed elections based on universal and equal suffrage.
+While voting is supposed to take place by secret ballot, the secrecy of the ballot was routinely compromised during elections, and assisted voting was common.

 Elections and Political Participation

 Recent Elections: The most recent general election took place in June, and local government elections took place in 2013.
 Bribery, voter intimidation, and undue influence were widespread in some parts of the country during the general elections.
 There were also many incidents of violence and destruction of property, primarily in the Highlands, during the voting period, causing the deaths of at least 40 individuals, including four police officers.
 The Electoral Commission announced the results of the winner of the last seat (Southern Highlands) in parliament in late September, two months after voting concluded.
 According to media reports, this set off a new wave of violence and unrest, which sent the town of Mendi into a “state of chaos” as supporters of the losing candidate destroyed and damaged local offices and businesses.